BMW M57 Tuning

 You will need to ensure that the engine is not starved of fuel so will have to uprate the fuelling when you start exceeding 20% of a bhp and torque increase.

-The rail pressures 1600 BAR will start to struggle with higher power gains, but the later M57 were equipped with a 2700 BAR pressure rail, and swapping to the newer parts is a no brainer on the early units.
+The rail pressures even at 1600 BAR will start to struggle with higher power gains, but the later M57 were equipped with a 2700 BAR pressure rail, and swapping to the newer parts is a no brainer on the early units.

 M57D30TÜ2: This engine typically operates at a fuel injection pressure of 1600 BAR (approximately 23,206 PSI) for most of its versions.